 Joyce University reserves the right to accept or deny any or all credits earned at other institutions.
-Transfer credits will be applied based on the course description and the appropriateness to the specific degree programs requirements and curricula.
+Transfer credits will be applied based on the course description, learning objectives, and the appropriateness to the specific degree program's requirements and curricula.
 The course content, level, and number of credits earned should be equivalent or comparable to the current program requirements.
-Other requirements for specific programs may apply.

-All official transcripts must be received by Registrar's Office prior to the start of the student's program.
-The turnaround time for transfer credit evaluation is 10 business days from receipt of the official transcript for the registrar's office to review, accept or deny transfer credits.
+All official transcripts must be received by Registrar's Office prior to the start of the semester in which the course is scheduled.

+Transfer credits will not be awarded for any course the student has started and recorded attendance.
+The turnaround time for transfer credit evaluation is 3 business days from receipt of the official transcript for the registrar's office to review, accept or deny transfer credits.

 Transfer credits must have been earned from an accredited institution recognized and approved by the U.S. Department of Education.
-Experiential credits or credits by proficiency may be accepted if recommended using an official transcript by American Council on Education (ACE).
+Experiential credits, credits by proficiency or assessment, or self-paced course credits may be submitted for review by academic leadership.
+An official transcript by American Council on Education (ACE) must be provided.